arturcarvalho/tutorial-1/README.md

 Just like the `scaffold` command, this will create two new files under the `api` directory:

-1. `api/src/graphql/contacts.sdl.js`: defines the GraphQL schema in Apollo's schema definition language
+1. `api/src/graphql/contacts.sdl.js`: defines the GraphQL schema in GraphQL's schema definition language
 2. `api/src/services/contacts.js`: contains your app's business logic.

-Open up `api/src/graphql/contact.sdl.js` and you'll see the `Contact` and `ContactInput` types were already defined for us—the `generate sdl` command introspected the database and created a type containting each database field in the table:
+Open up `api/src/graphql/contact.sdl.js` and you'll see the `Contact` and `ContactInput` types were already defined for us—the `generate sdl` command introspected the database and created a type containing each database field in the table:

 ```javascript
 // api/src/graphql/contacts.sdl.js